The Jacob and Terese Hershey Foundation envisions a world where people and nature live in harmony and good health.

 The Jacob and Terese Hershey Foundation is a private philanthropic grantmaking foundation dedicated to environmental justice; the health of the public, climate, air, water, and nature; reproductive justice; and the interdependent relationship between humans, public parks and open spaces, nature, and the environment.
 The Foundation primarily supports work in and around the Houston and Austin regions, as well as across Texas on issues of statewide significance.

-The Jacob and Terese Hershey Foundation’s areas of interest mirror the values and lifelong work of its founders.
+Our priority areas have guided the Foundation since they were laid out by our founders, Jacob W. and Terese T. Hershey, at the Foundation’s inception in 1961.
 As owner of an inland marine transportation business and former competitive sailor, Jake Hershey was vitally interested in the health of Galveston Bay and area waterways.
-Terry Hershey began her activist conservation work in the early 1960s when Buffalo Bayou was threatened with channelization as a means to prevent flooding.
-Their foundation continues to support efforts to protect the natural world with sustainable solutions for environmental and societal problems that accompany modern technological development and expanding human populations.
+As a community volunteer, Terry Hershey began her activist conservation work in the early 1960s when Buffalo Bayou was threatened with channelization as a means to prevent flooding.
+Much as Jake and Terry did, the Foundation has remained committed to its priorities, taken on historic battles, and supported small teams with big punch with unwavering determination.